Cuba Gooding Jr.’s trial on groping charges is postponed

 The 51-year-old Gooding was arrested four days later after turning himself in to police.

 He has pleaded not guilty to forcible touching and sexual abuse charges and is free on his own recognizance.
+He faces up to a year in jail if convicted.